Analysis | How Huawei Became a Target for Governments

 2. What’s the Trump administration done?

-Moved to curb Huawei’s ability to sell equipment in the U.S. and, more significantly, to buy parts from U.S. suppliers, via an executive order and by adding Huawei to a Commerce Department blacklist.
-U.S. companies such as Qualcomm and Micron Technology Inc. would need a special license to sell their products to Huawei.
-Losing those sales would hurt the bottom line of U.S. companies, but it could also impede Huawei from making everything from smartphones to networking gear.
-In that event, countries and telecoms carriers that are already shelling out billions to build 5G networks may have to rely on more expensive equipment from Nokia Oyj and Ericsson AB.
+Moved to curb Huawei’s ability to sell equipment in the U.S. and, more significantly, to buy parts from U.S. suppliers, via an executive order and by adding Huawei to a Commerce Department blacklist on May 17 that requires U.S. companies to seek a special license to sell their products to Huawei.
+Qualcomm, Intel Corp., Google and others soon began to freeze the supply of critical software and components to Huawei, threatening its ability to make its products.
+That could retard the rollout of 5G wireless networks worldwide and push countries and telecoms carriers toward more expensive equipment from Nokia Oyj and Ericsson AB.

 3. Why does the equipment matter?